kamyashethia/ScalaForThePotterhead/ForComprehension.md

 2. Guard (`if wand.length > 7`):
 A guard is just an `if` expression that helps us filter elements in the foor loop.
 In this case, we only want to keep wands that are greater than 7 inches.

-3. Yielding (`yield wand`)
+3. Yielding (`yield wand`):
 Yielding is a way to return values from the For comprehension.
 In this case, every time a wand passes the guard statement, we `yield` it to the `wandsLongerThan7Inches` List.

 4. For comprehension:
 This entire block is called a For comprehension.
-It's similar to a for loop in other programming languages, but we call it a comprehension because it can have side effects (in this case, populating the `wandsLongerThan7Inches` List.
+It's similar to a for loop in other programming languages, but we call it a comprehension because it can have side effects.
+In this case, the side effect is populating the `wandsLongerThan7Inches` List.

 Let's see what the `wandsLongerThan7Inches` List looks like: